OjeWilliams/PGEXERCISES/codes/ModifyingData.md

 WHERE cd.facilities.facid = 1 ;
 ```
 \
-5.How can you produce a list of all members who have used a tennis court?
-Include in your output the name of the court, and the name of the member formatted as a single column.
-Ensure no duplicate data, and order by the member name followed by the facility name.
+5.We want to increase the price of the tennis courts for both members and guests.
+Update the costs to be 6 for members, and 30 for guests.
 ```
 -- First attempt
 SELECT DISTINCT firstname ||' '|| surname AS member, name